jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The middle-class is the beacon of evolution because we have no ulterior motives.

 We are rational beings marching to solve problems, because we feel the pain of everyday life.
-We rightfully rejected the dark majic of Blu-ray and HD-DVD, and endured the Death Star attacks when using BitTorrent and worked to evolve humanity.
+We rightfully rejected the dark majic of Blu-ray and HD-DVD, and endured the Death Star attacks when using BitTorrent that helped evolve humanity.

 And if you still doubt Main Street being inherently just, realize this.